Author: Tiffany W.

-If it makes you anxious, start small.
-Start a Powerpoint deck, scribble out some general thoughts about a book, or do the easiest problem on the page.
+If a task makes you anxious, start small.
+Start a PowerPoint deck, scribble out some general thoughts about a book, or do the easiest problem on the page.
 If it makes you bored, time yourself, creating just enough pressure to require your full attention to complete the task in the time given without being too stressed.
 If it makes you resentful or frustrated, try to find any elements that you do appreciate.
 Or, break up the task by squeezing it in between other tasks that are less frustrating.

 3. Grab a buddy.

 Building habits is hard!
 It takes consistency and perseverance, and can be particularly difficult if you’re doing it alone.
 Something I found to be especially helpful—and still do it in graduate school—is working with a friend.
 Structuring partnered work time based on your needs can be extremely effective for amping up your productivity.

 For instance, my friend and I will meet (at a previously agreed upon time) at a coffee shop to grab a caffeinated to-go drink.
 From there, we’ll head to either the library, practice rooms, or other quiet areas for work.
 During set-up and prior to work, we share our goals for the work session.
 Perhaps I want to finish learning a piece, or start an article draft, or answer emails I’ve been putting off.
 Then we work!
 Afterwards, we’ll discuss what we accomplished and what we still need to work on.